 The Technology-Related Assistance to Individuals with Disabilities Act of 1988 (Tech Act) defines an assistive technology device as “any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.”
 The Tech Act also defines an assistive technology service as “any service that directly assists an individual with a disability in the selection, acquisition or use of an assistive technology device.”

-Assistive technology is a major part of IEPs for many students with low vision, and it’s important to know the different types of assistive technology for low vision that are available.
+Assistive technology is a major part of low vision IEPs for many students, and it’s important to know the different types of assistive technology for low vision that are available.
 This post gives examples of 26 different types of assistive technology that people with low vision can use.

 Five Things Your IEP Case Manager Won’t Tell You